Nde-Code/nde-shortener/README.md

 ## 📦 Features:

 - Security comes first: secrets are stored in a `.env` file, with multiple validations performed before transmission.

 - No duplicate URLs (saves space in your database).

 - No sign-up, no credit card, or other personal information required.

 - Highly configurable.

 - Generate short unique codes for URLs (avoid collisions).

 - Redirect users to original URLs.

 - Store mappings in Firebase Realtime Database.

 - Minimal and fast REST API.

 - Multi-language support for response messages.

 - Written in TypeScript with Deno runtime.

 - `is_verified` and `delete` actions implemented.

 ## 🛡 GDPR Compliance:

 This project is designed with **GDPR compliance** in mind:

-- ❌ No IP addresses or personal data are stored.
+- ❌ No direct IP addresses or personal data are stored.

 - ❌ No logging of user activity.

-- ⚠️ Basic rate limiting is implemented using **hashed IP addresses**:
+- ⚠️ **The basic rate limiting** is implemented using **hashed IP addresses**:

-  - Hashes are used **only in-memory** with [Deno KV](https://docs.deno.com/api/deno/~/Deno.Kv), not persisted or stored in any database.
+  - Hashes are used **only in-memory** with [Deno KV](https://docs.deno.com/api/deno/~/Deno.Kv), not persisted or stored in any external database.

-  - IP hashes are discarded on server restart.
+  - IP hashes are completely deleted after each configured delay (`IPS_PURGE_TIME_DAYS`).

 - ✅ No tracking, cookies, or analytics.

 This ensures that no identifiable user data is collected, stored, or shared in any form.